langdon/summit-2015-lab-15812/labs/chapter1.md

         docker ps

 In the next lab we will be pushing our work to this registry.
+Before we can do so we need to configure the docker client to connect to the registry insecurely since we do not have a CA-signed certificate.

+1. Edit `/etc/sysconfig/docker`
+1. Add line `# INSECURE_REGISTRY='--insecure-registry summit-rhel-dev'`
+1. Save, exit and restart docker daemon

+        systemctl restart docker